 Invoice OCR pricing usually falls into five buckets: per page, per document, credit-based usage, monthly subscription tiers, or custom enterprise contracts.
-The headline number is rarely the full number.
-Your actual spend often changes once onboarding, ERP integrations, line-item extraction, approval workflows, support levels, and exception handling are added.
-That is why the real question is not just how much does invoice OCR cost.
-It is what you will pay to run a usable invoice process at your volume, with your invoice formats, and with your team's level of manual review.
+The headline number is rarely the full number — your actual spend changes once onboarding, ERP integrations, line-item extraction, approval workflows, support levels, and exception handling are added.

 How Invoice OCR Vendors Actually Charge

-Most invoice OCR software pricing looks comparable until you ask one question: what is the meter?
+Most OCR quotes look comparable until you ask one question: what is the meter?
 One quote may charge by page, another by invoice, another by credits, and another by a platform fee plus usage.
 That is why two tools with the same advertised starting price can produce very different annual costs.

-Here is the practical breakdown buyers should use when comparing invoice capture software pricing models:
+Here is the practical breakdown for comparing vendors:

 | Pricing model | What the vendor is really billing for | Usually fits best | Main cost risk |